GEM-benchmark/GEM-benchmark.github.io/web/tasks/Wizards of Wikipedia.md

 ### Social Impact of the Dataset

 The dataset would probably have similar societal impacts as most other open domain dialog datasets.
-There are several resources available for social impact of open domain dialog agents (such as SIG: chatbots for social good.
-Følstad et al 2018.)
+There are several resources available for social impact of open domain dialog agents (such as [SIG: chatbots for social good.
+Følstad et al 2018](https://dl.acm.org/doi/10.1145/3170427.3185372)).

 ### Impact on Underserved Communities